maquenneville/table-botty-/README.md

 - When switched to the "database" mode, can execute any sql command in the specified database (using the "database" command)

 # Installation
-1. Install Python (version 3.6 or higher is recommended).
+1. Install Python (version 3.8 or higher is recommended).

 2. Clone this repository:

 git clone https://github.com/maquenneville/TableBotty.git

-3. Update the config.ini file with your personal OpenAI API key
+3. Update the config.ini file with your personal OpenAI API key and optional database credentials (ensure you set the database type)

 4. Navigate to the TableBotty directory: